 3. Facing permanent infertility

 Some women who’ve had breast cancer treatment will face the possibility of permanent infertility.
 This can be devastating and difficult to come to terms with, especially if it comes at a time when you were planning to start a family or before you have completed your family.
 It may change how you feel about yourself as a woman and you may feel intense grief at the loss your cancer has caused.

 If this is the case for you, you may find it helpful to talk to a specialist counsellor.
 Your breast care nurse or oncologist may be able to arrange this for you.

-See Useful organisations for a list of specialist organisations who may offer emotional support as well as information on other options for becoming a parent such as surrogacy, adoption or fostering.
+See our section on Useful organisations below for a list of specialist organisations who may offer emotional support, as well as information on other options for becoming a parent such as surrogacy, adoption or fostering.

 Surrogacy involves another woman carrying a baby for you.
 This can be an option for women who do not want to take a break from their hormone therapy to become pregnant because they have a higher risk of breast cancer recurrence.
 The HFEA website has information about surrogacy.